-Matt also maintains a varied pro bono practice, including the representation of civil rights plaintiffs in the federal courts and immigration clients in administrative review proceedings before the Ninth Circuit and the Board of Immigration Appeals.
+Matt also maintains a varied pro bono practice, including the representation of civil rights plaintiffs in the federal courts and immigration clients in proceedings before the Ninth Circuit and the Board of Immigration Appeals.

 Federal Circuit's Unanimous En Banc Decision Focuses on "Attribution to a Single Entity" to Establish Divided-Infringement Liability

 Hiding in Plain Sight: Analyzing Requests for Patent Damages Do-Overs Under Fed.
 R. Civ.
 P. 37(c)(1), BNA’s Patent, Trademark & Copyright Journal

 - University of California, Los Angeles (J.D.
 2005; Order of the Coif; Chief Articles Editor, UCLA Law Review); San Francisco State University (B.A. in Philosophy magna cum laude 2002)

 - Law Clerk to the Honorable Dolores K. Sloviter, U.S. Court of Appeals, Third Circuit (2007-2008) and the Honorable Shirley Wohl Kram, U.S. District Court, Southern District of New York (2005-2007)